amazingrando/gumshoe/srd/6-YourCharacter.md

   - reconstruct exploded bombs, determining their materials, manufacture, and the sophistication of the bomb-maker

   - safely construct and detonate explosive devices of your own

+### Fashion (Academic)

+Being conversant with all aspects of the garment trade, from high to low, you can:

+  - evaluate a garment’s workmanship

+  - use technical terms of the clothing trade

+  - identify the designer of a particular high-end garment

+  - read clothing labels, no matter how obscure, tracing items to their makers

+  - tell from its style how old a garment is

+  - spot the differences between an authentic piece from a noted couturier and an imitation

+  - identify the source and type of toiletry items

+  - combine clothing items for maximum effect

+  - apply makeup and style hair

+  - elicit information from workers in the fashion industry, from top designers to harried seamstresses

+### Farming (Technical)

+Your knowledge of agriculture starts with the practical and may extend to the theoretical.
+Possible uses while investigating mysteries include:

+  - distinguishing between normal and abnormal domestic animal behavior

+  - telling which dangerous farm implement caused those wounds

+  - identifying the source of crop damage, if natural, or aver that crops have been damaged by no ordinary cause

+  - predicting upcoming weather

+  - recounting the superstitions, wives’ tales, and folkways of a rural community

+Make a spend/Push to find a hidden food cache, refreshing your Scrounging pool.

 ### Fingerprinting (Technical)